Holistic Facial Massage in Hampshire

 Facial massage supports the skin in several ways.

-The face holds so much more than we realise
+The face holds more than we realise

 And often, we don’t even realise we’re doing it.

-This is why consistency matters.
-One facial can leave you glowing and relaxed, but repeated facial massage helps teach the face and body a different pattern.
-Less gripping.
-Less bracing.
-More softness.
-More movement.
-More ease.
+One facial can leave you glowing and relaxed.
+Regular facial massage can help teach the face and body a different pattern: less gripping, less bracing, more softness, more movement, more ease.

 Facial massage and the nervous system